Using an employer of record in Singapore

 There are 3 main ways for U.S.-based employers to hire talent in Singapore.

-An Employer of Record (EOR) is a company that employs talent on your behalf.
-Using an EOR in Singapore allows you to hire Singaporean nationals without having to incorporate a business there or set up registered offices.
+An Employer of Record (EOR) is a company that legally employs talent on your behalf.
+Using an EOR in Singapore allows you access to Singaporean talent without having to incorporate a business there or set up registered offices.

 Read the full statement on the MoM website.